 Psychopath vs Sociopath: What’s The Difference?

-Additionally, in The Dark Knight, he is a loner, unemotional, glib, and violent.
-These behavioral traits are aligned with the term “Psychopath”.
+Moreover, in the movie “The Dark Knight”, he is a loner, unemotional, glib, and violent.
+These behavioral traits are aligned with a psychopath.

-What is a Psychopath?
+What Is A Psychopath?

 - Lack of empathy

 - Shallow emotions